stianh/gradle-release-plugin/README.md

   }

   dependencies {
-    classpath group: 'no.entitas.gradle', name: 'gradle-release-plugin', version: '1.7' }
+    classpath group: 'no.entitas.gradle', name: 'gradle-release-plugin', version: '1.9' }
 }

-//In a subproject that you want to be deployed to a Maven repository uploadArchives {
+// In a subproject that you want to be deployed to a Maven repository uploadArchives {
   doFirst {
     repositories.mavenDeployer {